zhuoyu/SLICEmyPDF/README.md

  Note 3: After the installation, you have to set MAGICK_HOME environment variable to the path of ImageMagick (e.g. C:\Program Files\ImageMagick-7.1.0-Q16-HDRI).

-4. Install Poppler
+#### 4. Install Poppler

-The binary release of Poppler can be find here: https://github.com/oschwartz10612/poppler-windows/releases/ .
+The binary release of Poppler can be find [here](https://github.com/oschwartz10612/poppler-windows/releases/) .
 Unzip the downloaded file, and obtain the path of ‘poppler-xx.xx.x/Library/bin’ directory.
 Add this path to the Windows environment variable PATH.
 Test it in Command promt:

 ```
 pdftotext